-As of December 31, 2020, on a consolidated basis, we had 10,470 employees: 9,842 of whom were bank employees, 121 of which were employees of our subsidiaries and 628 were employees of entities controlled by the Bank through other considerations.
+As of December 31, 2021, on a consolidated basis, we had 9,988 employees: 9,421 of whom were bank employees, 163 of which were employees of our subsidiaries and 404 of which were employees of entities controlled by the Bank through other considerations.
 We have traditionally enjoyed good relations with our employees and their unions.
-Of the total headcount of us and our subsidiaries, 7,819 or 74.7% were unionized.
-In February 2018, a new collective bargaining agreement was signed with the main unions, which came into effect on September 1, 2018 and which expires on August 31, 2021, though it may be renegotiated ahead of schedule with the consent of management and the union.
+Of the total headcount of us and our subsidiaries, 7,311 or 73.2% were unionized.
+In February 2021, a new collective bargaining agreement was signed with the main unions ahead of schedule, which became effective as of September 1, 2021 and which expires on December 31, 2024.
 We generally apply the terms of our collective bargaining agreement to unionized and non-unionized employees.
 The following chart summarizes the number of employees employed by the bank.

-Employees AS 01 December 31, 2020
+Employees As of December 31, 2021

-Executives 254
+Executives 211

-Supervisors 1,298
+Supervisors 1,255

-Professionals 5,920
+Professionals 5,983

-Administrative 2,998
+Administrative 2,539

-Total 10,470
+Total 9,988